2609 Queensway Prince George, B.C. V2L 1N3 Tel: (250) 563-1236 Member Login

 By Region:

-Vanderhoof: REALTORS® in the Vanderhoof area reported 48 sales worth $21.3 million in the first six months of the year, compared to 50 sales worth $17.7 million to June 30, 2022.
-As of June 30th, there were 98 properties of all types available for purchase through the MLS® in the Vanderhoof area.
+Vanderhoof: REALTORS® in the Vanderhoof area reported 15 (21) sales worth $4.6 million ($7.2 million) in the first quarter of 2024.
+At the end of March there were 68 (59) properties available for purchase through the MLS® in the Vanderhoof area.

 REALTOR® and MLS® trademarks owned or controlled by The Canadian Real Estate Association.
 Used under license.